Manage access control policies

 By default, Auto-include is turned on, which means all current and future sandboxes are automatically added to the policy.

-To control which sandboxes are included in a policy, you can toggle the Auto-include feature on or off.
-When you toggle off Auto-include, future sandboxes will not be automatically added to the policy.
-However, toggling off the feature will not remove any sandboxes that are already included in the policy.
+Toggle off the Auto-include feature to stop future sandboxes from being automatically added to the policy.
+Toggling off the feature will not remove any sandboxes from the policy.

 The policy's sandbox tab with the Auto-include toggle highlighted and in the "off" state. {modal="regular"}